Connecting the Dots: The Link Between Employee Retention, Sales Performance, and Social Data

 In terms of ambiance, the costs related to restaurant redesigns and renovations often sets off alarm bells.
 However, the importance of it cannot be ignored, as this sentiment is most often related to cleanliness and order.
 Instead of pouring costs into redesigning a restaurant, ambiance can be improved with training and better management of staff.
 The addition of social and customer feedback data eliminates the guessing game for decision makers and reduces potential expenditures.

 The trend of service as the biggest differentiator between top and bottom performers continues regardless of service style.
 Training plays a big role in maintaining service standards, but the retention of managers is also key.
 People Report, which tracks human capital performance, consistently shows that manager retention is a key driver of performance.
 To remain competitive and keep managers employed, operators are looking at ways to set their brand apart.
-According to TDn2K research, top performing companies pay higher salaries than their peers, set higher target bonuses and provide more training and development opportunities for their managers.
+According to Black Box Intelligence research, top performing companies pay higher salaries than their peers, set higher target bonuses and provide more training and development opportunities for their managers.

 Successful restaurant operators know the importance of monitoring multiple channels to keep a pulse on customer satisfaction.
 Ideally, this can be done in a single dashboard to streamline the process.
 When social data lives in one centralized location that can be accessed from multiple departments it can be leveraged to make improvements across the business.